 - There are thousands of clinical research studies using supplements for so many things.
 But you usually need to drill down and get specific in what you are looking for.

-- For example, a review paper that evaluated 14 clinical trial concluded that use of L-carnitine, a safe dietary supplement, reduced painful peripheral neuropathy.
+- For example, a review paper that evaluated 14 clinical trials concluded that the use of L-carnitine, a safe dietary supplement, reduced painful peripheral neuropathy.

 - Even major health sites today, including Medical News Today and Healthline understand accurate reporting of supplements and usually represent the research well.